7 easy, effective water saving garden tips

 Why do you need water saving garden tips?
 You probably have rain drumming down on your roof at this very moment.

 However, we use 30-60% of our household water in the garden during the summer.
 And even in ‘rainy England’, we experience droughts and hose pipe bans every few years.

 And if your water is metered, then water saving garden tips will help you save money.
-Provided, of course, that they are easy enough to turn into a habit.

 The charity Hubbub is running a #tapchat campaign to conserve water.
 They say that the South East of England, where we live, gets much the same rainfall as Melbourne, Australia.

 Oddly enough, I spend about several weeks a year in Melbourne where I’ve met some wonderful garden owners.
 Everyone’s attitude towards water is quite different from here.
 They are much more aware of the need to save water than we are.